 Patient-Centered Medical Home

 Cleveland Clinic participates in the Comprehensive Primary Care Plus (CPC+) program, a public-private collaboration created to achieve better primary care health outcomes at lower costs using population health strategies.
-The program provides support to participants through value-based payments that promote performance and shared resources to help them improve primary care across the following delivery areas:
+The goal of the CPC+ program is to improve patient primary care in the program’s 18 participating regions across the United States through multi-payer fee and care delivery reform.
+The program supports participants through value-based payments that promote performance and provides shared resources to improve:

 - Access and Continuity